metaclass-nl/tutorial-api-platform/README.md

 ```javascript jsx
         <h1><FormattedMessage id="employee.show" defaultMessage="Show {label}" values={ {label: item && item['label']} }/></h1>
 ```
-You can do the same with the component employee/Update.js
+You can do the same with the component employee/Update.js, including '@id' in the employee.created and the employee.updated message.

 The same can be done with hours/Show.js. and hours/Update.js but here we have a problem: the label contains a dateTime in UTC and its format is not localized!